 - A completed application.
-The application can be submitted online or a paper copy can be requested or downloaded from the College's website. - An application fee of \$50.00.
-(This fee applies to the submission of a paper application only.
-There is no cost for the online application). - An official copy of the GMAT test score.
+The application can be submitted online or a paper copy can be requested or downloaded from the College's website. - An official copy of either the GMAT or the GRE test score.
 (The test score submitted must be less than 5 years old). - Official transcripts from all post secondary institutions attended.
 The undergraduate GPA required for admission is 3.0 - Applicants who have non-U.S. credentials must present a course-by-course evaluation of their international credentials.
 A number of agencies provide this service.
-The preferred service is the World Education Services (WES).(http://wes.org) - 2 letters of recommendation (one professional and one academic letter preferred) - A copy of the applicant's resume
+The preferred service is the World Education Services (WES).(http://wes.org) - 2 letters of recommendation (one professional and one academic letter preferred) - A copy of the applicant's resume - A personal essay on the topic: My reasons for pursuing an M.B.A. degree